European shares fall to six-week lows on growth concerns

 "There's nervousness with the start of the quarter and there are a lot of concerns about growth."

-Germany's DAX fell 2.6 percent, underperforming a 1.9 percent drop for the pan-European FTSEurofirst 300 to its lowest level since Feb.
-25.
+Germany's DAX fell 2.3 percent, underperforming a 1.7 percent drop for the pan-European FTSEurofirst 300 which earlier fell to its lowest level since Feb.
+26.

 "The guidance, to increase and stabilise margins from a low base, will be tough but achievable," said Atif Latif, director of trading at Guardian Stockbrokers.